Why was HIPAA created?

 Explaining HIPAA to Staff

-Explaining HIPAA to staff members of Covered Entities and Business Associates requires far more work than explaining HIPAA to patients.
-In order to adhere with HIPAA, Covered Entities and Business Associates have to compile privacy and security policies for their employees, and a sanctions policy for staff member who do not comply with the requirements.
+Explaining HIPAA to staff members of CEs and BAs requires far more work than explaining HIPAA to patients.
+In order to adhere with HIPAA, organisations must compile privacy and security policies for their employees, and a sanctions policy for staff member who do not comply with the requirements.
 Therefore it is important to explain HIPAA to workers in greater detail.

 The best method of explaining HIPAA to employees is in special compliance training tutorials.
 Although the HIPAA regulations require training to be provided annually, we would feel there is so much for employees to take in relating to the security and privacy of personal health information, compliance training sessions should be short and often.
 Trying to explain HIPAA to employees in a four-hour training session will likely fail.